 What's New In Sensors

-Windows 8 includes in-box support for any sensor that runs on the HID transport.
-This support is provided by a new HID class driver.
+Windows 8.1 includes in-box support for any sensor that runs on the HID transport.
+This support is provided by a HID class driver.

-The class driver supports the sixteen categories of sensors in the following list:
+The class driver supports the eleven sensors in the following list:

 - Ambient Light